-Grainger, an Edinburgh University graduate, returned to the sport less than two years ago having completed a PhD in the sentencing of homicide at King’s College London.
+This one comes less than two years after returning to the sport having completed a PhD in the sentencing of homicide at King’s College London.